 The disadvantages of homemade treatments are that they are not specific for bamboo and that there is a possibility of improper mixing.
 You will need to devote some time to planning.
 Furthermore, well most likely not have the nice odor of scented cleaners.

 A spray bottle is required for each technique.
 By sprinkling cleaner on bamboo, you may limit its exposure to water.

 This method also makes it easy to target stains or dirt.
 You’ll also need the following ingredients:

 Castile soap: Add one to two drops of concentrated castile soap to two cups of warm water.
 Remember not to drench your floors with this, and use as dry a towel or mop as possible.

 Dishwashing liquid: You should avoid dishwashing liquids that include lemon extract since they are acidic.
 One or two drops in warm water should be enough to clean without leaving any trace.
-To minimize streaking even further, combine it with as few suds as possible.
+To minimize streaking even further, combine it with a few suds as possible.

 Vinegar is an ancient standby among floor lovers.
-However, because vinegar is acidic, some experts advise against using it.
+However, because vinegar is acidic, some experts advise against needing it.
 Use your vinegar mixture only on sealed, polished floors.
 To one gallon of warm water, add a quarter cup of white vinegar.

 If you don’t like the fragrance of any of these options, try adding a drop or two of your preferred essential oil to your spritzer.

 Undiluted essential oils are extremely potent and may burn your flooring and skin.
 Handle them with caution.
 Before needing any DIY approach, I recommend doing a spot test to ensure that it will not hurt your bamboo (or you!).

 In the end, it makes little difference whether you use tools or your bare hands, chemical cleaners, or homemade concoctions.
 The method is what distinguishes abrasions, dents, and water damage from a clean bamboo floor.
 Here’s what you should do to get the most out of your cleaning: